The Educating Programme

 We also ensure that the most vulnerable children in the communities we work in are identified and given access to education and the chance to attend school.

-To do this we run our School Sponsorship programme for the most vulnerable children.
-The programme matches children with Child Sponsors around the world who pay their school fees, enabling a child to receive a good education and enhance their opportunities for the future.
+To do this we run our Child Sponsorship Project, which matches children with Child Sponsors around the world who pay their school fees, enabling a child to receive a good education and enhance their opportunities for the future.

 The sponsorship covers school attendance, uniforms, learning materials and food costs to ensure there are no barriers for a family who has a child enrolled at school.